By Hon. David Folsom & John M. Jackson

 Mediation has always been an important part of patent litigation – especially in the Eastern District of Texas.
 Because of the COVID-19 pandemic, virtual mediations have become an important and successful way to resolve patent disputes.
 We have conducted or participated in more than 50 virtual patent mediations since the pandemic began, and these recommended best practices are based on our experiences over the past year.

-To read more, view The Texas Lawbook article “Virtual Mediations and Patent Litigation: Lessons Learned and Best Practices” (subscription required).
+To read more, download the PDF of the reprinted article or view the article “Virtual Mediations and Patent Litigation: Lessons Learned and Best Practices” on The Texas Lawbook website (subscription required).

 David Folsom was the chief judge of the U.S. District Court for the Eastern District of Texas and is a partner in the Trial & Appellate Litigation practice.
 David focuses on mediation and arbitration, specifically in mediating patent and complex commercial cases.
 He has completed the Mediation Skills Workshop and the Advanced Mediation Training presented by the Federal Judicial Center, as well as the Mediation Workshop at Harvard Law School.